Transfer on Death Deeds Allow You to Transfer Ownership of Real Property Outside of Probate

 While a Transfer on Death Deed offers many benefits, it’s essential to be aware of its limitations:

-- Creditors Can Claim the Property: Beneficiaries may still be responsible for any debts tied to the property.
+- Creditors Can Claim the Property: Beneficiaries may still be responsible for any debts tied to the property, including estate taxes.

 - Potential Challenges in Title Transfer: Improperly prepared or executed deeds can lead to disputes or delays.

-- Limited Scope: A TODD deed only applies to real estate and does not cover other assets in your estate.
+- Limited Scope: When a person prepares a transfer on death deed, the TODD deed only applies to real estate and does not cover other assets in his or her estate.

 - Not a Substitute for Comprehensive Estate Planning: TODD deeds are a great tool but may not address all estate planning needs, like in one of our Estate Planning Packages.